plblum/jivs/docs/API/JivsServices/TextLocalizerService.md

 - localize those strings for the active culture
 - provide more specific guidance for individual data types

-The supplied `createJivsServices()` function registers strings for `Validators` within `createTextLocalizerService()`.
-Review and expand these registrations to support the `Validators`, data types, and cultures used by your application.
+Use the `createTextLocalizerService()` function of your `create_JivsServices.ts` file to review and expand these registrations to support the `Validators`, data types, and cultures used by your application.

 Use `registerErrorMessage()` and `registerSummaryMessage()` to register the two forms of an error message: